 System Files

-Data is organized, transmitted, and received to a hard drive partition using file systems.
-Additionally, they define an index and the kinds of information that can be included in a file.
+File systems organize, transmit, and receive data to a hard drive partition, and define an index and the types of information that can be included in a file.

 Tagged Queuing

-A feature included in some A.T.A. and SCSI hard disks.
-It enables a hard drive to receive numerous read and write requests from the operating system.
+A feature included in some A.T.A. and SCSI hard disks, allowing a hard drive to receive numerous read and write requests from the operating system.

 Task File

-It is the group of I/O Host Interface Registers that the E.I.D.E. interface uses to communicate status, commands, and data with the drive.
+The E.I.D.E. interface uses a group of I/O Host Interface Registers to communicate with the drive, exchanging status, commands, and data.

 Thin Client Architecture

-It is a computer system in which data is centrally kept, and only a tiny amount of storage space is available at different points of use.
-Thin clients operate by remotely connecting to a server-based computing environment, where most applications, confidential information, and memory are kept.
+A computer system where data is stored centrally, with limited storage space at user points, operates by remotely connecting to a server-based computing environment where most apps, confidential info, and memory are kept.

 T.P.I.
 (Tracks per inch)